DylanLawless/DylanLawless.github.io/README.md

 It is repo automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever this repository pushed to GitHub.
-For testing, jekyll serve runs this site locally for testing before pushing (jek.sh).
+Jekyll serve runs this site locally for testing and building before pushing (jek.sh and rake commit_deploy).
-The format of pages and blog structure were produced by expanding the original code from co-creator of GitHub, Tom Preston-Werner, and then modifying to suit the current requierments for Jekyll.
+The format of pages and blog structure were produced by expanding on the original code from co-creator of GitHub, Tom Preston-Werner, and then modifying to suit the current requierments for Jekyll.
 This site is built from writings in Markdown and LaTex and rendered as a